 Misclassifying employees as independent contractors can have a significant negative impact on your business.
 An employer who misclassifies a worker can face costly fines and penalties and may even be held liable for back taxes.
 Our Tampa construction attorneys at Trent Cotney, P.A. can assist your construction company with employee misclassification issues and help mitigate the consequences of employee misclassification.

 In the eyes of the IRS, depending on the level of control an employer has over a worker, they can either be classified as an employee or an independent contractor.
 An employee is a worker who is paid through the company’s payroll system, has taxes withheld from their pay, and is covered through workers’ compensation insurance.
 An independent contractor is a worker who is not paid through the company’s payroll system, does not have taxes withheld from their compensation, and is not covered through workers’ compensation insurance.

-Aside from Federal standards, many states including the State of Florida have their own standards to help determine the classification of a worker.
-As an employer in the State of Florida, it is important to be familiar with both Federal and State standards, and to thoroughly understand when a worker should be classified as an employee or independent contractor.
-If you are dealing with the ramifications of misclassifiying an employee, it is highly advised that you seek the legal council of an experienced construction attorney in Tampa as soon as possible.
+Aside from Federal standards, many states, including the state of Florida, have their own standards to help determine the classification of a worker.
+As an employer in the state of Florida, it is important to be familiar with both federal and state standards, and to thoroughly understand when a worker should be classified as an employee or independent contractor.
+If you are dealing with the ramifications of misclassifying an employee, it is highly recommended that you seek the legal council of an experienced construction attorney in Tampa as soon as possible.

 Florida’s Workers’ Compensation Act

 According to Florida’s Workers’ Compensation Act, a worker is classified as an independent contractor if they meet at least four of the following criteria: